Canonical currents and heights for K3 surfaces: Boundary currents, direct construction

 \subsubsection{Setup}

 For each \Kahler class $[\omega]$ on a K3 surface, Yau's solution of the Calabi conjecture \cite{Yau_Ricci} ensures that there exists a unique Ricci-flat representative $[\omega]$.
 The degeneration of these metrics, as the cohomology class $[\omega]$ approaches the boundary, has been the focus of intense study, see e.g. the second-named author's recent survey \cite{Tos_survey} and references therein.
-We now interpret our earlier constructions and deduce some consequences for these degenerations.
+We now interpret our earlier constructions and deduce some consequences for these degenerations, proving in particular \autoref{ricciflat}, which follows from the discussion in \autoref{sssec:irrational_boundary_classes} together with \autoref{thm:Linfty_bound_potentials} below.

 Fix, for definiteness, a \Kahler class in $\NS(X)_{\bR}$ with a Ricci-flat metric $\omega_0$ inside.